masagrator/DeiGratiaENX/README.md

 Emulators are not supported by me, but it doesn't mean mod won't work on them.

 1. Download mod from Releases
-2. copy `atmosphere` folder to root of your sdcard
+2. Copy `atmosphere` folder to root of your sdcard, accepting any popup about overwriting folders
 3. Run game

 # Making mod manually